 The murder of George Floyd and the ensuing national protests in the spring brought on a renewed attention to and awareness of racism and how it shows up in our lives and institutions.
 As a result, organizations across the country have been engaging in a process of critical self-evaluation, particularly around workforce diversity, equity, and inclusion.
 As part of its anti-racism agenda, Success Academy has also been engaged in this work of reflection and improvement.
-To find out how the organization approaches diversity in hiring and what our plans are for the coming year, we spoke to Kristin Irish, a Director of Talent Acquisition at SA, who leads our new teacher hiring.
+To find out how the organization approaches diversity in hiring and what our plans are for the coming year, we spoke to Kristin Irish, Leader, New Teacher Talent Acquisition at SA.

 What was going on with Talent Acquisition when you started at SA?

 I started here in early 2019, about a year after Aparna [Ramaswamy] arrived as Chief Human Capital Officer.
 She was undertaking big changes across the entire Human Capital function.
 At the time, she was trying to understand SA’s strengths and weaknesses, to identify growth areas, and determine the kinds of systems and structures that needed to be put in place to fundamentally reimagine our talent acquisition function.
 Aparna’s ultimate goal is for SA to be an “Employer of Choice” — to be a magnet for attracting great talent, retaining our talent, and being a great place to work, where diversity and inclusion are valued.

 So what was the general strategy for recruiting candidates of color?